 Different institutions will define normal hematocrit levels differently.
 However, a 2017 cross-population study found the following ranges to be typical.

 - Female: 37-47%

 - Children: 30–44%, depending on their age and sex

 If a person has recently received a blood transfusion, it may affect their results.
 Additionally, pregnant individuals may have lower levels than usual because the body increases its blood volume during pregnancy.

-Other factors may push levels into a higher range, such as smoking and chronic obstructive pulmonary disease (COPD).
+Other factors, such as smoking and chronic obstructive pulmonary disease (COPD), may push levels into a higher range.

 These symptoms also indicate anemia, a condition where hemoglobin levels are lower than normal.
 Hemoglobin is a protein found in red blood cells that carries oxygen around the body.